GoogleContainerTools/skaffold/docs/content/en/docs/quickstart/_index.md

 }
 ```

-The moment you save the file, Skaffold will repeat the workflow described in
+When you save the file, Skaffold will see this change and repeat the workflow described in
 `skaffold.yaml`, rebuilding and redeploying your application.
 Once the pipeline
 is completed, you should see updated outputs in the terminal: